-Bono, Edge, Adam Clayton, and Larry Mullen Jr., otherwise known as the rock band U2, have been rocking out and filling arenas since they formed in 1976.
-Arguably the most successful and popular music act around these days, the band has released 12 studio albums and have sold more than 150 million albums worldwide.
+Aside from his charitable works Bono, dubbed "Bono Vox" meaning good voice, when he first started out, Bono remains the front man of U2.
+The Irish rock legends have been rocking out and filling arenas since they formed in 1976.
+Arguably the most successful and popular music act around these days, the band has released 12 studio albums and sold more than 150 million albums worldwide.

-Being U2 aficionados we have attempted to construct a list of U2’s 10 best songs.
-Many gems have sadly been omitted as one can easily come up with 100 great songs.
+We are U2 aficionados and, thus, have constructed a list of U2’s ten best songs.
+Sadly, many gems have been omitted as one can easily come up with 100 great songs.
 Let us know below which U2 songs you would including in your top ten U2 list.

 So without further ado, put on your knit hat and your fly goggles as we present to you our top ten best tunes